 The Overlay layout displays a full-screen video of the most active speaker along with thumbnails of participants that are overlaid on the bottom of the active speaker window.

-Generic third-party SIP and H.323 video conferencing systems calling in to a Webex meeting can take advantage of the same video stream layouts shared by Cisco Webex Boards, Room and Desk series devices.
+Generic third-party SIP and H.323 video conferencing systems calling in to a Webex meeting can take advantage of the same video stream layouts shared by Board, Desk, and Room Series devices.
 You can toggle layouts with DTMF 2 and 8.

 When sharing content, third-party systems using two screens will display content on the second screen.
 Participant video will appear on the main screen, as in a single screen setup.